Taliban take key Afghan district, adding to string of wins | Law-Order

 Fighting around Imam Sahib district began late Sunday and by mid-day Monday the Taliban had overrun the district headquarters and were in control of police headquarters, said Inamuddin Rahmani, provincial police spokesman said.

-Taliban militants were within a kilometer (mile) of Kunduz, the provincial capital but had not entered into the city, he said, although there were reports of small bands of Taliban near the outskirts.
+Taliban militants were within a kilometer of Kunduz, the provincial capital but had not entered into the city, he said, although there were reports of small bands of Taliban near the outskirts and residents trying to leave for Kabul.

-Taliban spokesman Zabihullah Mujahed confirmed Imam Sahib district was in Taliban hands “and we have heard that so many soldiers have surrendered to the Taliban.”
-Several other districts in Kunduz have also fallen to the insurgent group in the latest round of fighting, including Achin, which neighbours Imam Sahib, said Rahmani, further consolidating local transportation links in the area.
+Several other districts in Kunduz have also fallen to the insurgent group in the latest round of fighting, including Dasht-e-Archi, which neighbours Imam Sahib, said Rahmani, further consolidating local transportation links in the area.
+Syed Mohammad Mousavi drove with his family to the relative safety of Kabul from northern Mazar-e-Sharif, about 120 kilometers west of Kunduz on Sunday.
+He said people were trying to leave Kunduz city for Kabul fearing additional fighting.
+“The Taliban were all over the road, checking cars.
+We were very scared,” he said after reaching the capital.
+In recent days, the Taliban have taken several districts across the three northern provinces of Kunduz, Baghlan and Balkh, said Mousavi.
+Significantly, witnesses said Doshi district in Baghlan province was in Taliban hands, which if it true gives the insurgent group control of the one road that links five northern provinces to the capital Kabul.

-The Taliban have circulated videos on their website and to WhatsApp groups which claim to show government soldiers who have surrendered being told to return to their home and receiving money from the Taliban.
-On Sunday Taliban leader Mawlawi Hibatullah Akhunzada issued a statement ordering his soldiers to “treat those who surrender well and display good behavior with them.”
+The Taliban have circulated videos on their website and to WhatsApp groups which they claim show government soldiers who have surrendered being told to return to their homes and receiving money from the Taliban.
+On Sunday, Taliban leader Mawlawi Hibatullah Akhunzada issued a statement ordering his soldiers to ''treat those who surrender well and display good behaviour with them.''
 But the fighting has been bitter in some districts with both sides suffering casualties.
-A senior police official speaking on condition he not be identified because he is not authorized to speak to the media said in the district battles the police are mostly from poor families, who have remained poor despite the trillions of dollars spent in Afghanistan in the past 20 years.

-“They have not seen changes in their lives and are indifferent so they see no difference. ...
+A senior police official speaking on condition he not be identified because he is not authorized to speak to the media said the police fighting in the districts are mostly from poor families.
+Those families have remained poor despite the trillions of dollars spent in Afghanistan in the past 20 years. ''They have not seen changes in their lives and are indifferent so they see no difference. ...
 They want to save their lives just for today.''
-Taliban gains and the steady withdrawal of the remaining 2,500-3,500 U.S. troops and 7,000 NATO forces have lent an urgency to efforts to find a negotiated end to Afghanistan's protracted conflict.
+Taliban gains and the steady withdrawal of the remaining 2,500-3,500 US troops and 7,000 NATO forces have lent an urgency to efforts to find a negotiated end to Afghanistan's protracted conflict.
 Talks between the government and the Taliban taking place in Qatar have been stalemated.
-While Taliban say they are ready to negotiate, several observers familiar with the talks say the insurgent movement seems more anxious to chalk up military gains, with the intention of strengthen their negotiation position.
+While Taliban leaders say they are ready to negotiate, observers familiar with the talks say the insurgent movement seems more anxious to chalk up military gains hoping to strengthen their negotiating position.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)